emmairwin/community_curriculum/market_research/FFOS/en/participation_ladder_1.md

 ##Discussion

-Each of these discussion topics are shared in our [Discourse forum](), please respond to the thread and read what other participants have to say.
+Each of these discussion topics are shared in our [Discourse forumm](), please respond to the thread and read what other participants have to say.

 1. What types of prices might you encounter in market research?
 2. What type of 'human error' might result incorrect data, and how can we avoid it?
 And what tips would you have to avoid it.